 In two straight lines.

 In Ludwig Bemelmans’ books, Madeline was the smallest and bravest of the twelve girls.
 She was also the only redhead.
-My mom was a redhead too and her middle initial was “M”—which I might have easily imagined to have stood for Madeline.
-But my mother had always let me believe that her middle name was Marie.
-It wasn’t until after she died that I learned her middle name was actually Magdalene—the original spelling of Madeline.
+My mom was a redhead too and her middle initial was “M”—which I imagined might have stood for Madeline.
+But my mother had always les me to believe that her middle name was Marie.
+It wasn’t until after her death that I learned her middle name was actually Magdalene—the original spelling of Madeline.

 My mother had many stories—and I like to think that I absorbed every detail she shared with me about life at Loretto.
 I knew that her best friend’s name was Yolanda, but everyone called her YoYo.
 I knew that in her senior year she had a room with a window ledge so wide she could sit on it and look out at the falls at night.
 I knew she worked in the kitchen to earn her room and board because she was taken in at Loretto as a needy case, unlike the mostly privileged and wealthy girls who teased her and called her kitchen-maid.
 I knew all of these things and tucked them away like treasures.
 But there was so much I didn’t know and I desperately wanted to fill in the blanks.
 I never knew my mother’s maiden name until I was an adult.
 I never knew her mother’s name.
 I never knew what town in Germany her father was from.
 These were her secrets.

 I only have one photo of my mother in her school uniform.
 A print of that photo has been hanging in my kitchen since she died.
 It’s black and white and she looks small and stoic.
 She is standing on the massive stone steps that grace the front of Loretto Academy.
 The photo is grainy and old, but I can see myself in her blurry face.
 She looks like she’s about 12 years old, so I tell myself the photo was taken in 1946—shortly after World War II ended.